Updated: October 20, 2022

-Ansel Adams' Yosemite
+Ansel Adam’s Yosemite

 Ansel Adams was only twelve when he was given his first camera on a trip to Yosemite.
 He spent the rest of his life taking photographs and advocating for its conservation.
-Looking through Adams’ photos as a family would be a wonderful way to get excited for your visit, and just might inspire a future photographer.
+Looking through Adams’ photos as a family would be a wonderful way to get excited about your visit, and just might inspire a future photographer.
 More here.

 Yosemite Movies We Love

-These two documentaries changed the way John and I understood the lure of Yosemite as a climbing destination, and even the way we saw El Capitan.
+These two documentaries changed the way John and I understood the lure of Yosemite as a climbing destination and even the way we saw El Capitan.
 Be sure to check them out before or after your next visit.

-This Academy Award winning film follows climber Alex Honnold as he prepares to achieve his dream of climbing Yosemite’s El Capitan without a rope (!).
+This Academy Award-winning film follows climber Alex Honnold as he prepares to achieve his dream of climbing Yosemite’s El Capitan without a rope (!).

 The Dawn Wall

-This movie documents Tommy Caldwell and Kevin Jorgeson’s captivating attempt to climb The Dawn Wall, a seemingly impossible 3,000 foot rock face in Yosemite, while sharing moments from Caldwell’s amazing life journey that led him to that moment.
+This movie documents Tommy Caldwell and Kevin Jorgeson’s captivating attempt to climb The Dawn Wall, a seemingly impossible 3,000-foot rock face in Yosemite, while sharing moments from Caldwell’s amazing life journey that led him to that moment.